fsojitra/Registration-Login-and-CRUD-Action-using-MERN-stack/README.md

 - API using which loged in user can add, edit and update it's product.
 - Pagination API to give list of perticular user's added product.
 - JWT token authentication.
+- Print PDF option so you can print or donload product details

 ##### Frontend
 - Creating a Component in React and creat routing.